unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 # Release notes

 ### Features
+- [Android] Support for getting from Clipboard (text, uri, html), and adding put to Clipboard of uri and html, test for it (on Android and for macOS)
 - Support for `FontIcon` on macOS
 - Support for `PhoneCallManager.ShowPhoneCallUI` on macOS
 - Support for full screen mode on macOS